rust-lang/cargo/src/doc/policies.md

 The Rust project has a [Code of Conduct] which governs appropriate conduct for the Rust community.
 In general, any content on Crates.io that violates the Code of Conduct may be removed.
+Here, content can refer to but is not limited to:

+- Package Name
+- Package Metadata
+- Documentation
+- Code

 There are two important, related aspects:

 - We will not be pro-actively monitoring the site for these kinds of violations, but relying on the community to draw them to our attention.